sanjivch/stocks-screener/README.md

-# Stocks Screener and Predictor
+# Stocks Screener

-This repo use Plotly-dash to screen and predict stocks. yFinance library is used to fetch the data for the stocks. only the top 200 NSE listed stocks are analysed in this project.
+This repo use Plotly-dash to screen stocks. `yFinance` python library is used to fetch the data for the stocks.
+Only the top 200 NSE listed stocks are analysed in this project.

-The python code for this project consist of the following files
+The python code for this project consist of the following files:

 1. `app.py` - Flask server to run the Dash application
 2. `stocks.py` - contains the list of top 200 NSE stocks
-3. `model.py` - Machine learning model to forecast stock price.
-TODO

 ## Folder structure
 ```